 EBS MultiComp: OK, I have been avoiding saying this for some time, but it needs to be said.
 EBS pedals seem to "go bad" over time, more noticeably than other pedal brands.
 They are great when new, and the positive comments in my review apply in that case.
 But over just a few years they can develop issues such as distortion, switches failing, increased noise, or erratic behavior.
 So I do recommend buying new EBS pedals, but I don't recommend buying older used ones.
-The MultiComp has been on my list of "the best" bass comp pedals ever since I started doing reviews, but I may have to take it off that list because of this problem with older units.
-Also, frankly, the new MXR Bass Comp pretty well beats the "old king" EBS in many ways.
+The MultiComp was on my list of "the best" bass comp pedals for several years, ever since I started doing reviews, but I recently took it off that list because of this problem with older units.
+Also, frankly, some of the newer comps on the market today pretty well beat the "old king" EBS in many ways.

 There have been three editions: the oldest was a grey box with buffered bypass, then a black box with buffered bypass, and most recently a black box with "true bypass".
-The buffered bypass is just as good as the true bypass, however I have to recommend going with the newer true-bypass ones just because the older pedals may not be working as well anymore.
-The housing is the small size of MXR or Keeley, and it runs on standard Boss-type 9VDC.
+The buffered bypass is just as good as the true bypass.
+The housing is the small MXR size, and it runs on standard Boss-type 9V DC.

 Price in USD: new $199, used $90 to $160